 Goodrich Scholarship Program

 The Goodrich Scholarship Program, established by the Nebraska legislature in 1972, is an academic unit of the College of Public Affairs and Community Service.
 The program offers a merit-and-need-based scholarship for Nebraska residents who qualify through the Goodrich scholarship application process.
 The program provides financial aid in the form of tuition and general fees for up to 135 credit hours or until graduation (whichever comes first).
 The Goodrich scholarship is designed for full-time students at UNO only.
-The program also offers a UNO GenEd-related humanities/social science curriculum that emphasizes intellectual and cultural diversity at local and global levels.
+The program offers a special humanities/social science curriculum (which is also a part of UNO's General Education Curriculum); this Goodrich curriculum emphasizes intellectual and cultural diversity at local and global levels.
 Goodrich programing includes a comprehensive menu of academic and non-academic support services and activities that enhance or advance student success.

 The mission of the Goodrich Scholarship Program is to offer affordable quality undergraduate education to eligible low-income Nebraska residents who qualify through the Goodrich scholarship application process.

-The Goodrich Scholarship Program aligns itself with CPACS and the University of Nebraska at Omaha’s strategic goals of being student-centered, maintaining academic excellence, and being community-engaged.
+The Goodrich Scholarship Program's strategic goals are consistent with CPACS and the University of Nebraska at Omaha’s strategic goals of being student-centered, academic excellence-centered, and community-engaged.

-- To equip scholars with skills that will enable them to assume leadership roles.
+- To equip scholars with skills that will enable them to assume leadership roles in an ever-changing world.

 Goodrich uses a composite of selection criteria to evaluate both merit and financial need.
 Criteria include the individual’s application data, financial analysis, academic record, in-person interview, English Placement/Proficiency Exam (EPPE), personal life-experience essay, and references.
 Note that applicants who will have earned more than 31 college credits by May of the application year are not eligible.
 For more information, contact the Goodrich Scholarship Program.